-On 31 August 2023, Spinnova announced a review of its strategy and medium- and long-term business targets.
-The global demand drivers and resulting opportunity for Spinnova continue to be very strong.
+On 31 August 2023, Spinnova announced a review of its strategy, and medium- and long-term business targets.
+The global demand drivers and opportunity for Spinnova continue to be strong.
 Spinnova's ambition level to transform the global textile material industry remains unchanged.
-Spinnova has decided to prioritise actions which - in the short- to medium-term - deliver the fastest time to positive cashflows, and create the most value for the company's stakeholders.
+Spinnova has decided to prioritise actions which - in the short- to medium-term - deliver the fastest time to positive cashflows and create the most value for the company's stakeholders.
+Spinnova's new strategy was announced and presented on 14 March 2024.